 Home

-Notes from A Philosophy of Software Design
+Notes on Philosophy of Software Design

 The Nature of Complexity

-- Complexity is anything related to the structure of a software system that makes it hard to understand and modify
+- Complexity is anything related to the structure of a software system that makes it hard to understand and modify.

 Symptoms of Complexity

-- 1) Change amplification: a seemingly simple change requires code modification in many different places
+- 1) Change amplification: a seemingly simple change requires code modification in many different places.

-- 2) Cognitive load: the amount a developer needs to know in order to complete a task
+- 2) Cognitive load: the amount a developer needs to know in order to complete a task.

-- 3) Unknown unknowns: it is not obvious which piece of code should be modified to complete a task
+- 3) Unknown unknowns: it is not obvious which piece of code should be modified to complete a task.

 Causes of Complexity

-- Complexity is caused by dependencies and obscurity
+- Complexity is caused by dependencies and obscurity.

-- Obscurity occurs when information is not obvious
+- Obscurity occurs when information is not obvious.

 Working Code isn’t Enough

 - Tactical Programming: only try to make the code work.
-Creates design issues in the long term
+Creates design issues in the long term.

-- Strategic Programming: primary goal is to produce a great design
+- Strategic Programming: primary goal is to produce a great design.

 Modular Design

-- The goal of modular design is to minimize dependencies between modules
+- The goal of modular design is to minimize dependencies between modules.

-- Think about modules in two parts: an interface and an implementation
+- Think about modules in two parts: an interface and an implementation.

-- The interface describes “what” the module does, and the implementation describes “how”
+- The interface describes “what” the module does, and the implementation describes “how”.

-- An abstraction is a simplified view of an entity, which omits unimportant details
+- An abstraction is a simplified view of an entity, which omits unimportant details.

-- Interfaces should be designed to make the common case as simple as possible
+- Interfaces should be designed to make the common case as simple as possible.

-Module should be deep
+Modules should be deep

-- Module depth is the ratio between how simple an interface is and how much value the implementation provides
+- Module depth is the ratio between how simple an interface is and how much value the implementation provides.

-- A good question to ask is: “what is the simplest interface that covers all my needs ?”
+- A good question to ask is: “What is the simplest interface that covers all my needs?”

 Information Leakage

-- Information leakage occurs when a design decision is reflected in multiple modules
+- Information leakage occurs when a design decision is reflected in multiple modules.

 Different Layer, Different Abstraction

-- Each layer should provide a different abstraction from the one above and below it
+- Each layer should provide a different abstraction from the one above and below it.

 General vs Specialized modules

-- More general purpose modules are usually deeper
+- More general-purpose modules are usually deeper.

-- Mixing general purpose code with specialized for a particular use code is a red flag
+- Mixing general-purpose code with specialized code for a particular use is a red flag.

-- Each method should do one thing and do it completely: avoid conjoined methods (that need to be always called together)
+- Each method should do one thing and do it completely: avoid conjoined methods (that need to be always called together).

 Define errors out of existence